Melis-Pablo/cpp_modules_pt2/cpp09/README.md

 - The program name is btc.

-- Your program must take a file as argument.
+- Your program must take a file as an argument.

 - Each line in this file must use the following format: "date | value".